Poudingue/Fbx2Mitsuba/README.md

 - SOME cameras
 - Positions and intensity of lights (sphere lights correctly taken into account)
 - Meshes (separated by material for a single 3d object)
+	- Meshes placement can be incorrect
+	- Scaling temporarily disabled to avoid problems with powers of 10
 - Materials : Only Phong is correct for now.
 Other ones may not be correctly rendered
 	- Normal or bumpmapping not yet supported
 	- So called “Raytrace” 3dsmax material may never be supported.
 Those material are not even supported by 3dsmax raytracing methods.